Rapptz/discord.py/docs/api.rst

         The rule will trigger when something triggers based on the set keyword preset types.

+    .. atribute:: mention_spam

+        The rule will trigger when number of role or user mentions within a message is greater than the set limit.

 .. class:: AutoModRuleEventType

     Represents the event type of an automod rule.